By Erika Heidi and Vadym Kalsin

 With your SSL certificate up and verified, the next step is to set up auto-renewal for your certificate to keep your certificate valid.

 Let’s Encrypt certificates are valid for 90 days, but it’s recommended that you renew the certificates every 60 days to allow a margin of error.
 Because of this, it is a best practice to automate this process to periodically check and renew the certificate.

 First, let’s examine the command that you will use to renew the certificate.
 The

 certbot Let’s Encrypt client has a

 renew command that automatically checks the currently installed certificates and tries to renew them if they are less than 30 days away from the expiration date.
+By using the

-- sudo certbot renew
+- sudo certbot renew --dry-run

-Notice that if you created a bundled certificate with multiple domains, only the base domain name will be shown in the output, but the renewal should be valid for all domains included in this certificate.
+Notice that if you created a bundled certificate with multiple domains, only the base domain name will be shown in the output, but the renewal will be valid for all domains included in this certificate.

-A practical way to ensure your certificates won’t get outdated is to create a cron job that will periodically execute the automatic renewal command for you.
-Since the renewal first checks for the expiration date and only executes the renewal if the certificate is less than 30 days away from expiration, it is safe to create a cron job that runs every week or even every day, for instance.
+A practical way to ensure your certificates will not get outdated is to create a cron job that will periodically execute the automatic renewal command for you.
+Since the renewal first checks for the expiration date and only executes the renewal if the certificate is less than 30 days away from expiration, it is safe to create a cron job that runs every week or even every day.

-Let's edit the crontab to create a new job that will run the renewal command every week.
-To edit the crontab for the root user, run:
+crontab to create a new job that will run the renewal twice per day.
+To edit the

 - sudo crontab -e